-The Advanced Core Certificate Program is designed for the individual seeking employment as a master teacher, administrator, supervisor or director of a preschool or childcare center after completing the prerequisite of the Basic Core Certificate.
-This certificate program meets the master teacher/administrator preparation course work requirements for the California Commission on Teacher Credentialing (CCTC) Master Teacher, Site Supervisor and Program Director Child Development Permits (includes both Title 22 private facility and Title 5 public facility requirements).
+The Advanced Core Certificate Program is designed for the individual seeking employment as a master teacher, administrator, supervisor or director of a preschool or childcare center after completing the prerequisite of both, the ECE Associate Teacher Certificate and the Lead Teacher Advanced Courses Certificate.
+The Advanced Core Certificate meets the master teacher/administrator preparation course work requirements for the California Commission on Teacher Credentialing (CCTC) Master Teacher, Site Supervisor and Program Director Child Development Permits (includes both Title 22 private facility and Title 5 public facility requirements).

 What are the requirements necessary to apply for the Advanced Core Certificate?

 Professional-level English language proficiency is required in the following areas: listening and note-taking; reading comprehension and vocabulary; written expression and oral presentation.
 Students who lack these skills should consider taking English as a Second Language courses offered by the UCLA Extension American Language Center, before enrolling in this program.
 Students who score below 500 on the TOEFL exam will have difficulty understanding course materials and assignments.
 For TOEFL information visit www.toefl.org.

 Before applying to the Advanced Core Certificate, students must first complete the ECE Associate Teacher Certificate and Lead Teacher Advanced Courses Certificate, or equivalent coursework and submit a completed Application for Candidacy form along with the required non-refundable fee of $50.
 The Application for Candidacy must be submitted upon completion of the second course in the series and the Advanced Core certificate must be completed within two years of the Application for Candidacy date.Note: Certificate candidates must enroll for a letter grade and earn a grade of C or better in every course in order to be awarded a certificate.